jinja2cpp/Jinja2Cpp/README.md

 ### Version 0.6
 -  A lot of filters has been implemented.
 Full set of supported filters listed here: [https://github.com/flexferrum/Jinja2Cpp/issues/7](https://github.com/flexferrum/Jinja2Cpp/issues/7)
 -  A lot of testers has been implemented.
 Full set of supported testers listed here: [https://github.com/flexferrum/Jinja2Cpp/issues/8](https://github.com/flexferrum/Jinja2Cpp/issues/8)
--  'Contatenate as string' operator ('~') has been implemented
+-  'Concatenate as string' operator ('~') has been implemented
 -  For-loop with 'if' condition has been implemented
 -  Fixed some bugs in parser